buffer/thug/docs/source/configuration.rst

 Password: thug

-In order to configure Thug to submit applets for analysis to HoneyAgent edit the configuration file */etc/thug/thug.conf* as shown later.
+In order to configure Thug to submit applets for analysis to HoneyAgent edit the configuration file *thug.conf* as shown later.

 .. code-block:: sh